 In addition to LERTA, Pennsylvania permits local taxing jurisdictions to use tax increment financing (TIF) to spur redevelopment projects in blighted areas.

 Keystone Opportunity Zone (KOZ): Businesses that locate in a KOZ are eligible for credits, waivers and broad-based exemptions on state and local taxes until the zone’s expiration date (zones have varying expiration dates).
 The effective tax burden for a company may be reduced to zero.
 To qualify for the full range of KOZ benefits, existing businesses that relocate from a non-KOZ Pennsylvania location to a KOZ must increase full-time employment by 20% within the first full year of operation or make a capital investment equal to 10% of gross revenues from the previous fiscal year that were attributable to the business operation(s) that will be relocating to the KOZ.

-Pennsylvania First Program (PA First): Businesses that make capital investments and commit to creating and/or retaining jobs may be entitled to grants, loans, or loan guarantees for large-scale competitive “targeted industry” projects that involve significant job growth and capital investment.
+Pennsylvania First Program (PA First): Businesses that make significant capital investments and commit to creating and/or retaining at least 100 jobs may be entitled to grants, loans, or loan guarantees for large-scale competitive “targeted industry” projects that involve significant job growth and capital investment.
 Program funds may be used to offset costs associated with building improvements, capital expenditures, environmental assessments, and land acquisition.
 In addition to businesses, applicants for PA First funds may also include municipalities, redevelopment authorities, and local development districts.
 The maximum amount of assistance is capped at $5,000 per job.